umami-hep/salt/docs/training.md

 python submit/submit_slurm.py --config configs/GN2.yaml --tag test_salt --account MY-ACCOUNT --nodes 1 --gpus_per_node 2
 ```

-The script submit/submit_slurm.py script itself can be modified if a required configuration is not supported in this way.

 Where arguments need to agree between Slurm and Pytorch Lightning, such as ntasks-per-node for Slurm and trainer.devices for Lightning, this is handled by the script.

 Lightning has the ability to requeue a job if it is killed by Slurm for exceeding the system walltime.
 The training state is saved in a checkpoint and loaded when the new job begins. submit_slurm.py creates a single log directory holding the checkpoints for the original and any requeue-d jobs (in the below example GN2_my_requeue_job).